MartSpeed/codingwithanthony-mysql/union.md

 # mySQL union

 <p>a UNION is a sql operator used to combine the results of multiple SELECT statements into one</p>
-<p>UNION's have to have the same number of columns AND the same number of DATA TYPES</p>
+<p>UNION's have to have the same number of columns AND the same number and type of DATA TYPES</p>

 - [] find a list of employee and branch names
 - my answer was incorrect